noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 Pocket Audio is currently in the seed stage and faces many of the typical challenges that businesses in the seed stage face.

- Pocket Audio themselves list 2 risks and challanges specifically on their kickstarter,
+ Pocket Audio themselves list 2 risks and challanges specifically on their kickstarter.
+These challenges are supply chain issues and knock-off/clone devices.
+Manufacturing the device itself
 ## Analysis
 ### PEST